 Recently Girls That Scuba were invited to the Maldives to join Biosphere Expeditions on a Coral Reef and Whale Shark surveying programme in the Maldives.
 For most us of the Maldives has always been a bucket list destination, but are we really aware of the effects of coral bleaching there?
-We head over to scuba dive Maldives and find out more.
+We head over to scuba dive in the Maldives and find out more.

 With the impacts of pollution, rising sea level temperatures, invasive species and a plethora of other problems facing marine environments becoming more and more commonplace on our TV screens, Facebook feeds and even our conversations with friends; the number of marine conservation projects are on the rise.
 These projects offer everyone an opportunity to contribute in a hands-on, on-the-ground kind of way and are often based in amazing locations, providing a once in a lifetime holiday that can make a real difference to conservation efforts.